 Our supply chain risk analysis is made up of a number of elements as follows:

-In 2020, we developed a risk-based supplier assessment model that uses open-source indices provided by credible organisations such as UNICEF, International Labour Organisation and Transparency International to differentiate risk by country.
-The model covers human freedom, prevalence of child labour, bribery and corruption and health and safety.
-In 2022, we aim to update the model to include a commodity-based factor.
+Our risk-based supplier assessment model uses open-source indices provided by credible organisations such as UNICEF, International Labour Organisation and Transparency International to differentiate risk by country.
+The model covers human freedom, prevalence of child labour, bribery and corruption, and health and safety.

 Desktop Reviews and Site Audits:

-In 2021, we reviewed the results of the 2020 self-assessment and investigated 71 concerns.
-No modern slavery incidents were substantiated.
-In addition, during the year, GSS conducted over 20 site visits (qualifying new suppliers or re-evaluating existing suppliers) and 60 remote reviews for assessment or re-evaluation.
+During the year, our Procurement team conducted 28 site visits (qualifying new suppliers or re-evaluating existing suppliers) and 5 remote reviews for assessment or re-evaluation.
 Further visits were conducted locally by the factory-based teams.
-None of the site visits raised modern slavery concerns.
+None of these site visits or remote reviews identified modern slavery concerns.